Cecinordahl/quiz/README.md

       ```

 3. **Future Enhancements**:
-    - Allow user to select quiz categories and difficulty.
+    - Allow user to select quiz categories and difficulty from API.
     - Save high scores to a database and populate a leaderboard via Kafka event streams.

 ## TODOs
-- Remove duplicate questions from json
 - Create Tests
 - Add design
 - Create functionality to play again from the result page